Investments for the Future

 Partners: CNRS, CEA, ENSCM, Ecole des Mines d’Alès, COMUE

-Project coordinator: Stéphane Pellet-Rostaing, Director of the Marcoule Institute for Separative Chemistry (ICSM)
+Project Coordinator: Stéphane Pellet-Rostaing, Director of the Marcoule Institute of Separative Chemistry (ICSM)

-Objective: to generate knowledge about entrepreneurship at the intersection of law, economics, and management; to improve the sustainability of new businesses; to develop support tools that integrate legal, economic, and management dimensions.
+Objective: to generate knowledge about entrepreneurship at the intersection of law, economics, and management; to improve the long-term viability of new businesses; and to develop support tools that integrate legal, economic, and managerial aspects.

 Host institution: University of Montpellier

-Project coordinator: Karim Messeghem, Director of the Economic and Social Administration (AES) Department
+Project Coordinator: Karim Messeghem, Director of the Department of Economic and Social Administration (AES)

 EpiGenMed

-Objective: from genetics and epigenetics to molecular medicine, develop new therapeutic strategies to become a global center of excellence in biomedical sciences.
+Objective: From genetics and epigenetics to molecular medicine, to develop new therapeutic strategies and thereby become a world-class center of excellence in biomedical sciences.

 Host institution: University of Montpellier